zzxoto/full-stack-interview-project/README.markdown

 ## Instructions

 We need to create a simple Rust program to list the books available for a given stake address.
-We also need to be able to tell if a book exists
+We also need to be able to tell if a book exists at any address associated with the stake address.

 1. Fork this repository.
 1. Create a branch off the `main` branch.